-Sky, a part of BSkyB, reports that the resignation will be confirmed later Tuesday.
+Sky, the news channel of BSkyB, reports the resignation will be confirmed later Tuesday after a board meeting.

-Media mogul Rupert Murdoch's News Corp., which owns 39 percent of BSkyB, had no comment.
-BSkyB could not immediately be reached.
+Media mogul Rupert Murdoch's News Corp. media empire, which owns 39 percent of BSkyB, had no comment.
+BSkyB did not immediately return calls.

-James Murdoch, one of his father's chief lieutenants, has been under pressure as result of Britain's tabloid phone hacking scandal.
+James Murdoch, one of his father's chief lieutenants, has been facing severe criticism as a result of the phone hacking scandal that brought down the Murdoch-owned News of the World tabloid in Britain.